(Tenofovir Disoproxil Fumarate Tablets IP)

 Very common: diarrhoea, vomiting, nausea

-Common: diarrhoea, vomiting, abdominal pain, nausea, abdominal distension, flatulence
+Common: A headache, diarrhoea, vomiting, abdominal pain, nausea, abdominal distension, flatulence, fatigue

 Exacerbations during treatment: In studies with nucleoside-naïve patients, on-treatment ALT elevations > 10 times ULN (upper limit of normal) and > 2 times baseline occurred in 2.6% of tenofovir disoproxil fumarate-treated patients versus 1.9% of adefovir dipivoxil-treated patients.